GLOBAL MARKETS-Europe woes, US earnings season hit shares, euro

 Losses in technology shares led Wall Street lower after brokerage downgrades of Intel and other major companies stoked worries about third-quarter U.S. earnings.

-Shares of Intel, the world's largest semiconductor maker, lost 2.8 percent to $21.89 after negative reports by at least two brokerages.
-Robert W. Baird & Co cut its price target for Intel, citing weak demand for notebooks.
+Shares of Intel, the world's largest semiconductor maker, lost 2.7 percent to $21.90 after negative reports by at least two brokerages.
+Robert W. Baird & Co cut its price target, citing weak demand for notebooks.

 In Europe, the FTSEurofirst 300 index of top company shares fell 0.5 percent to close at 1,095.95, while MSCI's all-country world equity index slid 0.9 percent.